Seek Returns logo

 Min

-ATO vs. KEP: A comparison of their ROE against their respective Regulated Gas and Regulated Electric industry benchmarks.
+ATO vs. KEP: A comparison of their Return on Equity (TTM) against their respective Gas Utilities and Electric Utilities industry benchmarks.

 ATO